Mostki, Lubusz Voivodeship: History

 In the 14th century, the village was under the control of the Löben.
 From 1650 to 1693 Möstchen was under the control the Pfuel Family.
 Around the middle of the 19th century, the District Administrator v.
 Brescius, b.
 Paech, was owner of the Möstchen manor.
-In the village were three watermills.W.
-Riehl and J. Scheu (eds.)
-Berlin und die Mark Brandenburg mit dem Markgrafthum Nieder-Lausitz in ihrer Geschichte und in ihrem gegenwärtigen Bestande [Berlin and the Mark Brandenburg with the Margraviate of Nieder-Lausitz in their history and in their current existence] Berlin 1861, 519.
+In the village were three watermills.
 The lordship exercised patronage over the Protestant village church.

 In 1838, Old Lutherans migrated to South Australia on the Zebra.
 Among the emigrants were members of the Bartel, Boehm, Janetzi and Schubert families.

 Until 1945 the village was part of the Züllichau-Schwiebus district.

 Towards the end of the Second World War the region with the village was occupied by the Red Army.
 After the end of the war, Möstchen was placed under Polish administration.

 The village has a population of 500.

 Notable people

 Boehm, Traugott Wilhelm (1836–1917) was a schoolmaster, founder of the German School in Hahndorf, South Australia, which became Hahndorf Academy then Hahndorf College.